djfranzel/com.voice-foundry.coding-assessment/readme.md

 Run `./deployment/deploy.sh` to locally generate a .zip file of the lambda, and then execute creation of the cloud-formation stack.

-Resources for the Lambda, Amazon Connect instance and contact-flow, and the DynamoDB table will be created with associated roles.
+Resources for the Lambda and DynamoDB table will be created with associated roles via Cloud Formation.
+I did not have enough time to create a Custom Resource for the contact flow setup.
+Instead, I exported the contact flow to `./deployment/contact-flow.json`.
+A user can add this to their Amazon Connect instance.
+I started the `aws-cli` commands for importing the contact flow programmatically as well, but this method lacks the lifecycle features of Cloud Formation (CREATE, UPDATE, DELETE).
-If you wish to set up the web app, manually deploy the `view-saved-vanity-numbers` lambda, expose an API Gateway endpoint, set up static web-hosting in your S3 bucket of choice, and upload the `./s3/index.html` file there.
+If you wish to set up the web-app, deploy the `view-saved-vanity-numbers` lambda, expose an API Gateway endpoint, set up static web-hosting in your S3 bucket of choice, and upload the `./s3/index.html` file there.
 Add the api-url to the axios get function.
 The `./s3/deploy.sh` script can be used as a template to deploy updates to the file once the environment is set up.